 To which the boy dryly replied, “Then I’ll just plant new ones.”

 The boy lowered his book, flushed cheeks coming from under the pages.
 “Tell him I’ll be back in two days, I know almost everything now.”
-He said, pride rising in his voice.
+He said with guilty pride.

 “Y-yes,” started the boy, “Tell him to give me two more days.
 Now if you’ll excuse me, I have some reading to do.”
 He turned a page, his lashes fluttering as he struggled to immerse himself in the book again.

-Aerwyn left, came back only the next day.
-He found the young Fae asleep on a bench, holding on to a book that could slide off his chest any minute.
-Aerwyn carefully took his book away and started skimming through the pages, he remembered the book vaguely, but put it down almost instantly, frowning a little.
+Aerwyn left and came back the next day.
+He found the young Fae asleep on a bench, holding on to a book which could slide off his chest any minute.
+Aerwyn carefully took the book away.
+Skimming through the pages, he remembered the book vaguely, but put it down almost instantly, frowning a little.

 “Aerwyn?”
 The boy woke up, confused.
 “What time is it?”
-A bit panicked.
+He sounded a bit panicked.

 “Time for you to go take a shower, greet the sun, and enjoy some fresh air.”

 “I’m not kidding, Aerwyn.”
-Gehuven said, noticing the sun stood near midday through the ceiling.
-His hands flung to his golden hairs in despair.
-“I’ll never make it.
+Gehuven snapped, noticing the sun stood near midday through the ceiling.
+His hands flung to his golden hair in despair.
+“I’ll never make it!
 I’ll never find the answer to such a question!”

 “Because you aren’t listening, Gehuven.
 I have told you so much.
 How come you don’t know the one thing you ought to know?”
-The old librarian carried a wolfish grin.
-He was stretching the boy’s limits, but he trusted he was smart enough.
+The old librarian grinned, but then left.

-Gehuven thought of all the lessons and all the things they had discussed, but he could not see the missing link that wove them all together, the link he seemed so oblivious to.
+Left by himself, Gehuven thought of all the lessons and all the topics they had discussed, but he could not see the missing link that wove them all together – the link he seemed to forget about.

-On the seventh day, the Court hadn’t seen the boy for seven days and seven nights, and he had read so many books he could catalogue the entire library by memory alone.
+On the seventh day, the Court hadn’t seen the boy for seven days and nights, but he had read so many books he could catalogue the entire library by memory alone.
 Knowing this, he felt less insecure.
-When the hour struck noon, Aerwyn joined him in the library lounge and met the boy with a peculiar smile on his face.
+When the hour struck noon, Aerwyn joined him in the library and met the boy with a peculiar smile on his face.